PJSoftware/tut-web-cssgrid/README.md

-# CSS Grid Tutorial
+# CSS Grid Tutorials

+Let's follow a few CSS tutorials on Youtube!

+## Traversy Media

+### Responsive CSS Grid

-As a CSS refresher, and a means of learning CSS Grid, I followed along with a tutorial on YouTube: [Build a Responsive Grid CSS Website Layout From Scratch](https://www.youtube.com/watch?v=moBhzSC455o).
+As a CSS refresher, and a means of learning CSS Grid, I followed along with: [Build a Responsive Grid CSS Website Layout From Scratch](https://www.youtube.com/watch?v=moBhzSC455o).